TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/advanced_selectors.md

 Just like the descendant combinator, these selectors don't have any special specificity rules - their specificity score will just be made up of their component parts.

 This [MDN article on combinators](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Combinators) provides a good overview if you want to learn more about them.
-You don't have to do the "Test your skills!" at the bottom of the article as it covers concepts not yet discussed.
-Don't worry, more on those later in the lesson!

 ### Pseudo-selectors